-&lt;sup>4Our main insights would still hold if output followed an endowment process and countries traded claims to endowments because the incentive to manipulate terms of trade would remain (see Costinot et al. (2014)).
+3Our main insights would still hold if output followed an endowment process and countries traded claims to endowments because the incentive to manipulate terms of trade would remain (see Costinot et al. (2014)).
 However, we prefer a model with endogenous output for two reasons.
 First, a stationary distribution generally will not exist unless multiple trees and asymmetric consumption baskets are introduced, at which point the consequent model would be more complicated, not less.
 For intuition, suppose final output followed a single endowment process.
-The model would be the same as the case of no productivity differences in Brunnermeier and Sannikov (2015a), who show that the stationary distribution would be degenerate.
+The model would be the same as the case of no productivity differences in Brunnermeier and Sannikov (2015), who show that the stationary distribution would be degenerate.
 The issue is that there are no forces in the model that cause mean reversion in the share of global wealth.
 Multiple endowment processes with a symmetric consumption basket would not change this problem.
 Second, in the real world, countries do face incomplete international markets and have to manage a fundamental trade off between static efficiency of capital allocation and dynamic stability.
 We want to better understand how countries behave when financial crises have consequences for real economic activity.

-to capital, which can be interpreted as shocks to "effective capital."
-Capital owned by agents in Country i evolves according to where $\Phi(\cdot)$ is a standard investment technology, $\delta > 0$ is the rate of depreciation, $\sigma$ is the volatility of capital growth, and $W{i,t}$ is a standard Brownian motion.
-The two Brownian motions, $W{A,t}$ and $W{E,t}$ , are independent and exogenous.
+There is a single type of physical capital.
+We model productivity shocks as shocks directly to capital, which can be interpreted as shocks to "effective capital."
+Capital owned by agents in Country i evolves according to where $\Phi(\cdot)$ is a standard investment technology,4 $\delta > 0$ is the rate of depreciation, σ is the volatility of capital growth, and $W{i,t}$ is a standard Brownian motion.
+The two Brownian motions, $W{A,t}$ and $W{E,t}$, are independent and exogenous.

-$$\frac{dk_t}{k_t} = (\Phi(\iota_t) - \delta) dt + \sigma dW{i,t}, \tag{4}$$
+$$\frac{dk_t}{k_t} = (\Phi(\iota_t) - \delta) dt + \sigma dW{i,t}, \qquad (4)$$

 This specification is tractable and admits the interpretation of global aggregate shocks with idiosyncratic (negatively correlated) country specific shocks.
-Thus, the shocks can capture country-specific productivity gains as well as redistributive shocks (e.g. international law suits).
-Furthermore, our modeling decisions do not require the interpretation that physical capital crosses borders, but only ownership.
-Thus, an agent in country i buys capital, wherever it is physically located, but the productivity of capital, and shocks to productivity, are determined by the agent of ownership.
-It follows that aggregate capital follows the law of motion
+Thus, the shocks can capture countryspecific productivity gains as well as redistributive shocks (e.g. international law suits).
+The reader may interpret these shocks as either shocks to capital located in a specific country (as in Brunnermeier and Sannikov (2015)) or productivity shocks based on the owner's identity.5 Natural disasters are an example of the former while changes in a country's technical knowledge are an example of the latter.
+One advantage of the latter interpretation is that physical capital does not need to cross borders when reallocated between countries.
+Thus, an agent in country i buys capital, wherever it is physically located, but the productivity of capital, and shocks to productivity, are determined by the owner's country of residence.6 The reader should choose whichever interpretation they prefer.
+As long as the shocks are either only to capital physically located in country i or only to capital owned by country i, the model is mathematically identical.7 It follows that aggregate